Youth Participants (Summer/Fall 2021)

 Youth Participant

 Eunice is a senior at the Los Angeles Center for Enriched Studies (LACES).
 As the daughter of Korean immigrants, Koreatown became familiar to her as she grew up in Los Angeles.
-She is the founder of the Film Production Club and co-captain of LACES Speech and Debate, and has won a gold key for Photography in the Scholastic Art and Writing competition in 2019.
-She became interested in telling elders’ stories after interviewing her grandmother in December 2020.
+She is the founder of the Film Production Club and co-captain of LACES Speech and Debate.
+Eunice won a gold key for photography in the Scholastic Art and Writing competition in 2019.
+She has since become interested in telling elders’ stories after interviewing her grandmother in December 2020.
 She was shocked to hear about Korea’s history during the Korean War and Japanese imperialism, and it sparked an interest in journalism and storytelling.
-After participating in the LACES Micheaux Project, where she learned about entertainment journalism, she hopes to utilize her skills to learn more about Koreatown’s elders’ history.
+After participating in the LACES Micheaux Project, where she learned about entertainment journalism, Eunice hopes to utilize her skills to learn more about Koreatown’s history.
 She is interested in attending USC for film production.

 Eunice's story →